Wagify/wagtail-social-network/README.md

 Social networking site built with Wagtail CMS

+All contributions are welcome!
+Please see the [contributing guide](CONTRIBUTING.md) for more details on how to contribute.

 ## Project scope

 The initial project will aim to include the following features: